This page tells you about the use of black cohosh in people with cancer. You can read about

 A 2012 Swiss review looked at 16 studies, involving 2027 women, and also found there wasn't enough evidence to support the use of black cohosh for menopausal symptoms.
 The reviewers recommended more research to find the effects of black cohosh on quality of life for menopausal women, their bone health and night sweats.

 Studies looking at black cohosh for menopausal symptoms in women with breast cancer have had contradictory results.
 Some show a benefit and others don’t.
 A systematic review in 2002 found that black cohosh didn’t reduce hot flushes.
-A more recent study in 2003 looked at giving it to women who were taking tamoxifen.
+A more recent study in 2003 looked at giving it to women who were taking the hormone therapy tamoxifen.
 This showed that it may reduce hot flushes.

 A study in Canada in 2007 reviewed 5 clinical trials.
 They found that black cohosh seems to be safe for women with breast cancer, as long as they don’t have liver problems.
 A recent study in 2012 found that black cohosh taken for 6 months by women having tamoxifen treatment reduced the number and severity of hot flushes.